-Survey Support

-We can only conserve what we know; therefore, gaining a better understanding of giraffe numbers, trends and distribution is critical.
+Survey Support We can only conserve what we know; therefore, gaining a better understanding of giraffe numbers, trends and distribution is critical.
 GCF was the first organization to bring all giraffe data and survey results together.
 Some giraffe population numbers single handedly doubled overnight, simply by applying better counting methods or collating the data in an organized manner.
 As GCF has managed to generate increased interest in giraffe, they are more often included in regular game counts or larger counting efforts (e.g. the Great Elephant Count) with increasing amount of data shared to help assess their status.
-Furthermore, the GCF team conducts surveys of key giraffe populations throughout the continent, and as part of ongoing capacity building and field support, we regularly train African conservationists including government staff, rangers, conservancy members eco-guards in effective giraffe monitoring and continue to provide valuable funding support to their surveys and monitoring initiatives.
+Furthermore, the GCF team conducts surveys of key giraffe populations throughout the continent, and as part of ongoing capacity building and field support, we regularly train African conservationists including government staff, rangers, members conservancy and eco-guards in effective giraffe monitoring and continue to provide valuable funding support to their surveys and monitoring initiatives.
 Collaboratively we monitor more than 100 populations across all four species, and more than 20,000 individual giraffe.
+Technical Support As the experts in all aspects of giraffe conservation in the wild, GCF provides technical support and expert advice to a range of giraffe programmes, governments, universities and organizations on the African continent.
+As an organization, we play an important role in supporting giraffe conservation and management initiatives in all giraffe range countries.
+For 15 years, GCF has continued to be involved in some shape or form in providing technical support and expert advice in all giraffe range states in Africa.